-Fred is regularly instructed in the High Court of Judiciary, Criminal Appeal Court, and has appeared in the Court of Session and Sheriff Courts across Scotland.
+Fred is regularly instructed in the High Court of Judiciary Criminal Appeal Court, and has appeared in the Court of Session and Sheriff Courts across Scotland.
 He has a particular interest in the application of human rights principals to the criminal procedure.
-In September 2010 Fred was appointed part-time Senior Teaching Fellow in Legal Studies and Skills at the Centre for Professional Legal Studies at the Edinburgh University School of Law.
-He teaches Civil and Criminal Advocacy and Criminal Practice and Procedure.

 From 1999 to 2007 Fred served as a City of Edinburgh Councillor with a particular interest in transport and development planning, environmental protection, licensing and community safety.
 He served as a non executive director of Edinburgh property company EDI Group Limited from 2001-2006.

 From 2010 to 2014 Fred was a Senior Teaching Fellow in Legal Studies and Skills at the Centre for Professional Legal Studies at the Edinburgh University School of Law.
 Since the summer 2014 he has returned to full time practice at Terra Firma Chambers.
 He continues to lead and teach the criminal practice and procedure courses for students on the Diploma in Professional Legal Practice.

 - Fee Paid Judge of the First Tier Tribunal (Social Entitlement Chamber)